MilVas/Final_Project_Academy_Awards/README.md

 ## [Project Description]

 This project explores the Oscars award for best picture.
 I started building a supervised machine learning model using Logistic Regression that will predict the winners in this category.
-As nominations for 2021 are not finalized, the aim was to see if the model would predict Parasite winning the awards in 2020, which was quite a surprise.
+As nominations for 2021 are not finalized, the aim was to see if the model would predict the suprising victory of Parasite in 2020.

 Genre is always an important component, but so is the cultural capital, or the pool of talent needed in order to win.
 Ideally, this model would include all film awards, individual achievements of each member of the film crew and so on.
 At this moment, the model is built on  director`s data, such as total number of projects, previous oscar nominations and awards, as well as the film`s accomplishment in few ceremonies such as Cannes festival or the Golden Globes.